StackExchange/dnscontrol/docs/_functions/global/D_EXTEND.md

 ```
 {% include endExample.html %}

-BUG: There is currently a bug with domain matching.
-If domain
-`do.tld` and `sub.do.tld` exist, then `D_EXTEND("ub.do.tld", ...` will
-extend `sub.do.tld`.
-This will be fixed before the next release.

 ProTips: `D_EXTEND()` permits you to create very complex and
 sophisticated configurations, but you shouldn't.
 Be nice to the next
 person that edits the file, who may not be as expert as yourself.